23012925/CRYPTOGRAPHY/README.md

 ### Reg.
 No.: 212223040072

 HILL CIPHER
 EX.
-NO: 1(C) AIM:
+NO: 1(C)

-IMPLEMENTATION OF HILL CIPHER
+## IMPLEMENTATION OF HILL CIPHER

+## AIM:

-## To write a C program to implement the hill cipher substitution techniques.
+To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: